 Moisturizers: Options for softer skin

-Moisturizers prevent and treat dry skin, but that's not all they do.
-Moisturizers can protect sensitive skin, improve skin tone and texture, and mask imperfections.
-There are plenty of moisturizers available.
-Here's help finding the right moisturizer for you.
+Moisturizers prevent and treat dry skin.
+They can also protect sensitive skin, improve skin texture and mask imperfections.
+You may need to try various products to find the right moisturizers for you.

 Which moisturizer is best for you?